 A3.2.
-The natural response of land to human-induced environmental changes such as increasing atmospheric CO2 concentration, nitrogen deposition, and climate change, resulted in global net removals of 11.2 +/- 2.6 Gt CO2 yr-1 (likely range) during 2007-2016 (Table SPM.1).
-The sum of the net removals due to this response and the AFOLU net emissions gives a total net land-atmosphere flux that removed 6.0+/-2.6 GtCO2 yr-1 during 2007-2016 (likely range).
+The natural response of land to human-induced environmental changes such as increasing atmospheric CO2 concentration, nitrogen deposition, and climate change, resulted in global net removals of 11.2 ± -2.6 Gt CO2 yr-1 (likely range) during 2007-2016 (Table SPM.1).
+The sum of the net removals due to this response and the AFOLU net emissions gives a total net land-atmosphere flux that removed 6.0 ± -2.6 GtCO2 yr-1 during 2007-2016 (likely range).
 Future net increases in CO2 emissions from vegetation and soils due to climate change are projected to counteract increased removals due to CO2 fertilisation and longer growing seasons (high confidence).
 The balance between these processes is a key source of uncertainty for determining the future of the land carbon sink.
 Projected thawing of permafrost is expected to increase the loss of soil carbon (high confidence).
 During the 21st century, vegetation growth in those areas may compensate in part for this loss (low confidence). {Box 2.3, 2.3.1, 2.5.3, 2.7; Table 2.3}

 A3.3.
-Global models and national GHG inventories use different methods to estimate anthropogenic $CO_2$ emissions and removals for the land sector.
+Global models and national GHG inventories use different methods to estimate anthropogenic CO2 emissions and removals for the land sector.
 Both produce estimates that are in close agreement for land-use change involving forest (e.g., deforestation, afforestation), and differ for managed forest.
 Global models consider as managed forest those lands that were subject to harvest whereas, consistent with IPCC guidelines, national GHG inventories define managed forest more broadly.
 On this larger area, inventories can also consider the natural response of land to human-induced environmental changes as anthropogenic, while the global model approach {Table SPM.1} treats this response as part of the non-anthropogenic sink.
-For illustration, from 2005 to 2014, the sum of the national GHG inventories net emission estimates is $0.1\pm1.0$ GtCO2yr-1 (likely range).
-Consideration of differences in methods can enhance understanding of land sector net emission estimates.
+For illustration, from 2005 to 2014, the sum of the national GHG inventories net emission estimates is 0.1 ± 1.0 GtCO2yr-1, while the mean of two global bookkeeping models is 5.1 ± 2.6 GtCO2yr-1 (likely range).
+Consideration of differences in methods can enhance understanding of land sector net emission estimates and their applications.